Cryotherapy, which literally means “cold therapy,” is a technique where the body is exposed to extremely cold temperatures for several minutes.

 You can get benefits from just one session of cryotherapy, but it’s most effective when used regularly.
 Some athletes use cryotherapy twice a day.
 Others will go daily for 10 days and then once a month afterwards.

 Cryotherapy can help treat migraines by cooling and numbing nerves in the neck area. that applying a neck wrap containing two frozen ice packs to the carotid arteries in the neck significantly reduced migraine pain in those tested.
 It’s thought that this works by cooling the blood passing through intracranial vessels.
 The carotid arteries are close to the skin’s surface and accessible.

 Many athletes have been using cryotherapy to treat injuries for years, and one of the reasons why is that it can numb pain.
 The cold can actually numb an irritated nerve.
 Doctors will treat the affected area with a small probe inserted into the nearby tissue.
 This can help treat pinched nerves or neuromas, chronic pain, or even acute injuries.

 The ultra-cold temperatures in whole-body cryotherapy can cause physiological hormonal responses.
 This includes the release of adrenaline, noradrenaline, and endorphins.
 This can have a positive effect on those experiencing mood disorders like anxiety and depression. that whole-body cryotherapy was actually effective in short-term treatment for both.

 4. Reduces arthritic pain

-Localized cryotherapy treatment isn’t the only thing that’s effective at treating serious conditions; one study found that whole-body cryotherapy significantly reduced pain in people with arthritis.
+Localized cryotherapy treatment isn’t the only thing that’s effective at treating serious conditions; that whole-body cryotherapy significantly reduced pain in people with arthritis.
 They found that the treatment was well-tolerated.
 It also allowed for more aggressive physiotherapy and occupational therapy as a result.
 This ultimately made rehabilitation programs more effective.

 5. May help treat low-risk tumors